|

 President and CEO, CARE

-Notes from the Field © Johanna Mitscherlich / CARE
+© Johanna Mitscherlich / CARE

 Nada had a simple but happy life in Daraa, Syria.
 Then the war came.
 Her home was bombed and destroyed.
 Her husband and 6-year-old child were still in the house.
 Sadly, they did not survive the attack.